 Contact the Attorneys at Smith & Eulo for an Aggressive Defense

-With the help of the experienced attorneys at Smith & Eulo, you have a better chance of getting the charges mitigated or dismissed.
+With the help of our experienced attorneys at Smith & Eulo Law Firm, you have a better chance of getting the charges mitigated or dismissed.
 Prosecutors must prove each facet of the case beyond a reasonable doubt to get a conviction.

 Furthermore, law enforcement officials must have a valid warrant issued by a judge to search your home or car.
 Without proper authorization, the evidence is not admissible in a court of law.
 When searching a car or premises, police officers would need objective proof to support their suspicion that a crime is being committed.

 All of these arguments can help get a lower penalty or dismissal.
-Rely on the expertise of Daytona Beach criminal defense attorneys who have handled such cases for the last 20 years.
-Exercise your right to make that phone call and call Smith & Eulo.
+Rely on the expertise of our criminal defense lawyers who have handled such cases for the last 20 years.
+Exercise your right to make that phone call to us, Smith & Eulo Law Firm.